 - School district

 - County office of education

 - Charter school

-- Regional occupational center or program (ROCP) operated by either a joint

-powers authority or by a county office of education, provided that the

-applicant has certified that all partners are aware of this grant and agree to
+- Regional occupational center or program (ROCP) operated by either a joint powers authority or by a county office of education, provided that the applicant has certified that all partners are aware of this grant and agree to submission.

-submission.

 LEAs are encouraged to partner with other LEAs as co-applicants, but one LEA must be identified as the Lead Agency (or fiscal agent) on each K12 SWP application.
 The other LEAs are K-12 Partner Agencies.
-As stated previously, an LEA can submit no more than three K12 SWP applications as a Lead Agency or as a K-12 Partner Agency per funding cycle.
-Grants may only serve students aged 18 or younger and in grades 7 through 12.
+An LEA can submit no more than three K12 SWP applications as a Lead Agency or as a K-12 Partner Agency per funding cycle.

-D2.
-Eligibility Requirements for Applicants
+b) Eligibility Requirements for Applicants